conversejs/converse.js-docker/README.md

 # Converse development environment for Docker

 This environment was set up for frontend development purpose on the standard Converse environment.
+That set up gives you access to a local repository that is a volume mounted by the Docker container on your local machine.
+You can then use your usual IDE to perform changes and test them against the Converse installation on Docker.

 It has been tested against version 4.2 of Converse.

 ## Requirements
 * Docker needs to be installed on the machine that will run this environment